Sender Reputation: How to Avoid Spam Folder Placement

 Links often stay overlooked because they don’t seem to be very important.
 However, links you use in the message can make a big difference where the message lands.

 Use the links only on legitimate and trustworthy domains.
 Many senders like to convert long links using link shorteners tools.
-This could be a red flag for mailbox providers as they used to see shortened links in spam emails.
+This could be a red flag for spam filters as they used to see shortened links in spam emails.
 Spammers often use link shorteners to mask links to phishing and other malicious pages.

 Blacklisted domains in links might add to the email spam score and affect email placement as well.